rjstacey/Dot11CommentDB/app/src/table/AppTable.md

 # AppTable

-A flexible data table built around react-window.
+A flexible data table viewing component built around react-window.
 It handles large datasets by only rendering the rows in (or nearby) the view port.

 AppTable supports row selection; a row that appears in the `selected` list will be highlighted.
 Rows can be selected with a click or touch.
 Shift-click selects a range.
 Ctrl-click selects multiple entries.